riverwm/river/README.md

 ## Development

+Check out the [roadmap](https://github.com/ifreund/river/issues/1) if you'd like to see what has been done and what is left to do.

-If you'd like to participate in the development of river, please join our matrix channel:
+If you are interested in the development of river, please join our matrix channel:
 [#river](https://matrix.to/#/!BQgAgeafraCtMiVbSX:matrix.org?via=matrix.org).

 I can often be found in the `#sway-devel` IRC channel with the nick `ifreund`